 The best part, users are allowed to add advanced features.
 Features such as voice control, built-in monitoring capabilities, automatic lock.

-Alternatively, you can also opt to keep the existing old keys while upgrading your security system by adding a smart lock.
+Alternatively, you can also opt to keep the existing old keys while increase your home security system by upgrading to smart electronic door locks.

 What Makes For An Excellent Smart Lock?